m0wfo/toymath/README.md

     java SpiffingApp

 That should print `2` on the command line.
+Checkout the [examples](/examples) for more, um, examples.